 - The Related Companies/Oxford Properties.
-The one million-square-foot retail project at Hudson Yards in New York.
+The one million-square-foot retail project at Hudson Yards, New York, New York.

 - Forest City Ratner Companies.
 1 MetroTech Center and One Pierrepont Plaza in Brooklyn, New York, and Westchester’s Ridge Hill shopping center.

 - Extell Development Company.
-The GEM Tower on East 47th Street, New York.
+The GEM Tower on East 47th Street, New York, New York.

 - Spear Street Capital.
-315 Park Avenue South, New York.
+315 Park Avenue South, New York, New York.

 - Steel Equities.
 Triple net leases in Queens and Long Island, New York.